 Shibuya Station 101

 Shibuya Station is one of the largest stations in Tokyo.
-Here’s a helpful guide to Shibuya Station and what you need to know to help you travel one of Tokyo’s most popular stations.
+Here’s a helpful guide to Shibuya Station and what you need to know to help you travel to one of Tokyo’s most popular stations.

 Shibuya Station is one of the most interesting train stations in Tokyo.
 It’s also one of my favorites because there’s nothing quite like the energy of this place.
 There are tons of restaurants and places to shop.
 And of course, upon exiting the station, you have at your feet, one of Tokyo’s most exciting districts which directly opens to Shibuya Crossing.